 Justifying Detective Stories In Fiction, Mystery J I venture to suggest, sir, that detective stories contain their own justification.
 Edmund Crispin – The Case of the Gilded Fly Purchase Now

-Journalist’s Devilish Tribute In Fiction, Mystery J Every journalist owes tribute to the evil one.
+Time: The Ultimate Killer In Fiction, Mystery T Time is the best killer.
 Edmund Crispin – The Case of the Gilded Fly Purchase Now